 How does one get the polished look?
 How to look polished?
 How can I look polished and professional?
 These, and different variations of these questions show up in my keywords in my blog analytics on a daily basis.
 It seems that most women are searching for the Holy Grail of style instead of working on those spreadsheets or proposals at work!

-I originally wrote this post in 2007 but have updated it in 2016, 2020, and now 2022 because even though Yves Saint Laurent is famous for saying, “Fashions fade, style is eternal,” what is seen as stylish and looking polished changes.
-To quote another fashion icon, Daphne Guinness said it well with, “Fashion is not just about trends.
+I originally wrote this post in 2007 but have updated it because even though Yves Saint Laurent is famous for saying, “Fashions fade, style is eternal,” what is seen as stylish and looking polished changes.
+To quote another fashion icon, Daphne Guinness said it well, “Fashion is not just about trends.
 It's about political history.
 You can trace it from the ancient Romans to probably until the '80s, and you can see defining moments that were due either to revolutions or changes in politics.”

 Our world has changed drastically over these past couple of years, and with it, style.
 Below I share how to look polished no matter your personal style for our here and now.
 These tips for looking polished will work regardless of your shape, size, budget, lifestyle, or personal style aesthetic.

 Looking polished… well, some women are born with that skill.
 They are able to wear a simple tee shirt, jeans, and flats and look like a modern-day Audrey Hepburn.
 Their hair never frizzes, their lipstick never gets on their teeth, they have perfect yet natural posture, and possess effortless confidence and style.